1. Write a post for your course blog in which you:

 Part 1

-- The main reason i started to read this book is because i heard so many great things about it and i had seen the movie which was fantastic!
+1. What drew you to this book?
+What did you expect and/or hope to experience through reading it?- The main reason i started to read this book is because i heard so many great things about it and i had seen the movie which was fantastic!
 I had really hoped to see what the differences between the book and the movie where and there ended up being quite a bit of minor differences but no giant plot differences.

 2. What kept you reading past the first ten pages?